 The Raspberry Pi Foundation is a UK-based charity that works to put the power of computing and digital making into the hands of people all over the world.
 We do this so that more people can harness the power of digital technologies for work, to solve problems that matter to them, and to express themselves creatively.

-2. What information we collect about you
+2. What information we collect from you

 We aim to limit the information we collect about you to only what we think is required for the purpose for which we collect it.
-We collect your name, email address, postal address, and telephone number when you give it to us for various purposes.

 When you visit our website, we may collect technical information relating to your use of our website, including your browser type or the Internet Protocol (IP) address used to connect your computer to the internet.
 For more on this, see section 10, “Information about cookies”.